jbacus1/Image-Paste-with-Poisson-Blending/README.md

 ## Overview

 This project implements a gradient-domain copy-paste system for blending two images seamlessly.
 The system utilizes a least-squares optimization approach to minimize the intensity difference between pixels at the boundary of the source and target images, ensuring a smooth transition.
-By solving for the optimal pixel values using a sparse matrix representation, the algorithm produces results that blend seamlessly into the background, avoiding the hard edges typical of direct copy-paste methods.
+By solving for the optimal pixel values using a sparse matrix representation, the algorithm produces results that blend seamlessly into the background.

 ---